 I still dream about this perfect village in the mountains.
 I want to breathe its sweet air again.

-Where to Stay in Villa General Belgrano: Stay at charming Hotel Edelweiss right in town which has a swimming pool and tennis court, or rent this cute cottage right by town that sleeps seven people.
+Where to Stay in Villa General Belgrano: Stay at charming Hotel Edelweiss right in town which has a swimming pool and tennis court.

 Have you been to South America?
 What were your South America Highlights that you hadn’t heard of before visiting?